 Learning to Tithe the Hard Way: What God Taught Me

-After I became saved in December of 1979, I tried to tithe or at least give some kind of offering.
-The problem was, I kept hearing different teachings on whether tithing was still required, so I was never fully sure I was doing it right, but I also never took the time to look into it for myself.
+After I was saved in December of 1979, I tried to tithe, or at least give some kind of offering.
+The problem was that I kept hearing different teachings about whether tithing was still required.
+I was never fully sure I was doing it right, and I never really took the time to study it for myself.

 Then I got married in September of 1981.
-My wife and I tithed, and sometimes we tithed if a pastor made a strong enough case for it.
-But for one reason or another, we always eventually stopped giving.
+My wife and I would tithe at times, usually when a pastor made a strong case for it, but for one reason or another, we would always end up stopping.

 Eventually, I went back to work.
 My take-home pay was $500 a week.
 But again, I stopped giving altogether.
 Every Friday, I got paid, and by Monday, the money was gone.